tanishpatel0106/agriScan/README.md

 ## Tech Stack Used in application

-- The app is build using on the node platform and we have used MERN stack for devloping the web-based application.
+- The app is build using on the node platform for the web-based application.
 - We have build frontend platform on the React.
 - Backend is build on node platform and it uses exoress for the backend connectivity.
 - SQL database is used for managing the data of the app.